SpongeBobSun/ReactNative-TL-DR/launching.md

-This doc will focus on iOS side and based on react-native 0.51.0

-Create a simple react-native app.
+First create a simple react-native app.
 Open `AppDelegate` and this is where we start.

 _AppDelegate.m_